steilerDev/icloud-photos-sync/README.md

 In order to improve this application's development, this tool can report crash and error data to the developer.
 This capability requires opt-in and is the only non-Apple service this application will communicate with.
 Scrubbing of credentials and sensitive data is performed before any errors are persisted.
 More information about this topic can be found [here](https://icloud-photos-sync.steilerdev.de/user-guides/error-reporting/).

 ## Contributing & Feedback
-This tool is not yet *production ready*, since it (most likely) still contains some issues and edge cases, that need to be addressed.

-I hope for the support of the community, to fully understand the reverse-engineered API and discover edge cases and bugs.
+This tool (most likely) still contains issues and edge cases, that need to be addressed.
+Therefore, I hope for the support of the community, to fully understand the reverse-engineered API and discover edge cases and bugs.
 I tried to make this code base as maintainable and automated as possible, in order to make future releases and contributions quick and easy.

 Please [open an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new) (and attach the `.icloud-photos-sync.log`, stored in the `DATA_DIR`) for any bug you are experiencing.
 Additionally please [enable crash and error reporting](https://icloud-photos-sync.steilerdev.de/user-guides/error-reporting/), so this crash and all required technical details are recorded and reported.